macos86/OpenCore-Install-Guide/config-HEDT/nehalem.md

 | RebuildAppleMemoryMap | Yes | This is required to boot OS X 10.4 through 10.6 |

 :::
-::: details More in-depth Info
+::: details Informazioni più approfondite

 * **AvoidRuntimeDefrag**: NO
   * Fixes UEFI runtime services like date, time, NVRAM, power control on UEFI Boards